Los Angeles Almanac Logo

 Racial Makeup of Los Angeles County Jail Population

-The racial demographic for Los Angeles County’s jail population in the last quarter of 2021 was 54% Hispanic, 29% African American, and 13% White.
+The racial demographic for Los Angeles County’s jail population in the second quarter of 2023 was 55% Hispanic, 29% African American, and 13% White.
 Asians made up less than 1% and American Indians even less.
-African Americans made up an overly disproportionate share of the jail population as compared to their overall proportion of the overall county population (about 8 percent).
+African Americans made up an overly disproportionate share of the jail population as compared to their proportion of the overall county population (about 8 percent).
 To be clear, this disproportionate representation is not unique to Los Angeles County and is seen in jail populations across the nation.

 Violent Offenders

-Typically, the majority of Los Angeles County’s jail population is composed of nonviolent offenders.
-In pre-pandemic 2019, those charged with violent offenses were 45% of the inmate population.
-In 2020, because of the COVID-19 pandemic and efforts then to reduce the jail population, that percentage increased to a majority of inmates at 54%.
-By the last quarter of 2021, that percentage stood at 57% of the jail population.
+In the past, the majority of Los Angeles County’s jail population was composed of nonviolent offenders.
+In pre-pandemic 2019, those charged with assaultive/violent offenses (crimes committed physically against persons, weapons charges, and sex crimes) were 45% of the inmate population.
+In 2020, however, because of efforts then to reduce the jail population due to the COVID-19 pandemic, that percentage grew to a majority of inmates at 54%.
+In the second quarter of 2023, that percentage stands at 65% of the jail population.

 Awaiting Trial or Sentence in Los Angeles County Jail